shaoqin2/Group3TeamProject/README.md

 This is the documentation for the word picking game.
 The backend keep track of all the geological words and user information

+This is the Very first project in my life.
+I apologize its not modular, not properly named, not PEP 8.

 # API reference

 45.55.248.135